NOW IS THE TIME: WE CAN PROTECT OURSELVES BY RESTORING LOCAL CONTROL OF PESTICIDES

 [Optional: Share a brief personal story or connection to the issue if you have one.]

 I believe that my community should have the option to adopt local ordinances that could protect unique resources and community health.
 Under current state law, this is not possible.
-I urge [Name of Legislator/Local Official] to support the Local Government Authority to Regulate Pesticides bill.
+I urge [Name of Legislator/Local Official] to support the Local Government Authority to Regulate Pesticides bill and to bring the the bill to the House Floor for a vote.

 Please ensure that Colorado's diverse landscapes and communities are supported by giving municipalities limited local control to decide what's best for them.”